Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Best Dubrovnik, Croatia View

 DUBROVNIK SIGHTSEEING: One day in Dubrovnik is just enough to see the highlights!
-Spend the morning exploring the Old Town (use our Self-Guided Dubrovnik Walking Tour), then go to the top of Mount Srd for spectacular Dubrovnik Views.
+Spend the morning exploring on our Self-Guided Walking Tour, then go to the top of Mount Srd for spectacular Dubrovnik Views.
 In the afternoon, go swimming at one of the best Dubrovnik Beaches.
 For dinner, dine at one of the top Old Town Dubrovnik restaurants, then get a taste of locally produced craft beer at Glam (Old Town) or Dubrovnik Beer Company (Gruz).
-If you have more time, consider going on an amazing Dubrovnik Day Trip!
+If you have more time, consider going on a Dubrovnik Day Trip!

 Almissa Bow View while sailing from Dubrovnik, Croatia on Adriatic Sea Cruise